reinisvaravs/WALL-E/README.md

 ## 🌐 GitHub Integration

-Knowledge is dynamically loaded from a private repo, which link is in the .env:

-- Files must be at root
-- Only supported file types are processed
-- Uses `GITHUB_TOKEN` to increase API limits and access private repos
+- WALL-E pulls both **knowledge files** and the **system prompt** from a private GitHub repo
+- Files in the **repo root** are embedded into vector memory if supported
+- The file `walle-config/system-prompt.txt` defines the bot’s tone, rules, and behavior
+  - It is fetched via GitHub API and decoded at runtime
+  - Not part of embedded knowledge — used only as system instructions
+  - Auto-refreshes every 10 minutes, or immediately via `!refresh`

 ---